Pesisir language: Geographical distribution and usage

-The Pesisir language is predominantly spoken along the western coast of North Sumatra, particularly in Central Tapanuli, Sibolga, and the coastal areas of South Tapanuli and Mandailing Natal.
+The Pesisir language is predominantly spoken by the Pesisir people along the western coast of North Sumatra, particularly in Central Tapanuli, Sibolga, and the coastal areas of South Tapanuli and Mandailing Natal.
 Its geographical range overlaps with that of the Toba Batak, and Mandailing languages, which are also widely spoken in these regions.
 In Sibolga, the Pesisir language is more commonly used by the residents of South Sibolga and Sibolga Sambas.
 In these areas, the majority of the population consists of fishermen who use the Pesisir language in their daily lives.
 Meanwhile, in North Sibolga, Batak is more predominantly spoken.
 In Sibolga Kota, both languages are generally used, although Indonesian is more commonly spoken.
 However, in general, the people of Sibolga are usually able to speak both the Pesisir language and Batak, in addition to Indonesian.
 Meanwhile, in Barus, Central Tapanuli, it is common for locals to code-switch between the Pesisir, Toba Batak, and Indonesian in the marketplace, adjusting to the language spoken by their customers.

 In Sibolga and the surrounding areas, the Pesisir language holds a vital role in everyday social interactions, evident across numerous aspects of community life.
 This widespread use reflects the language's importance in maintaining social cohesion and cultural identity within the Pesisir community.
 Most Pesisir people are bilingual, fluent in both the Pesisir and Indonesian.
 In some areas, young students—typically up to grade three—are also taught in the local language.
 However, Indonesian remains the primary medium of instruction in education and is widely used for official matters.
 In Sibolga, no schools currently use the Pesisir language as a medium of instruction, whether in spoken or written form.
 The lack of educational materials, such as books and other learning resources in the Pesisir language, is a significant barrier.
 This situation is closely linked to the limited number of teachers and students proficient in the Pesisir language.

 There are no official statistics on the number of dialects in the Pesisir language.
 However, studies suggest the existence of four distinct dialects: Barus, Sibolga, Singkuang, and Sorkam.
 The differences between these dialects primarily lie in their phonology, while their grammar and lexicon remain largely identical.
 For example, the word head is pronounced as kapalo in the Barus and Sibolga dialects, whereas in the Singkuang dialect, it is pronounced as kepalo.
 The Sibolga dialect is widely regarded as the prestige variety of the Pesisir language due to its extensive documentation, frequent use in formal settings, and active promotion in both academic and cultural contexts.